adamlacerda/desafio-2-html-dio/README.md

 This is a DIO Bootcamp challenge with NTT Data.

 It's a basic HTML challenge, which was very good to "recycle" the knowledge.

+The purpose of the challenge is just to focus on the HTML Tags covered in the module.
+But I couldn't resist and had to put some CSS styles.

 I would like to make the site better, but due to the short time, I made it very simple.